 Becoming a Dusk operator is an involving process.
 It's possible that you're interested in tasting a bit of Dusk's power before you dive into this wonderful adventure of learning Forth and Dusk.
 You're in luck, there's the Dusk Tour which doesn't require prior Forth knowledge and allows you to dip your toes in it.

-For deployments to actual machines, there's also the Dusk OS Deployments repository that can be of use.
+For deployments to actual machines, there's also the Dusk OS Deployments collection that can be of use.

 There is also the option of building Dusk Packages on top of other OSes.
 You can look at Dusk Packages examples for a quick start.